mozartfish/technical-reference/docs/tools.md

 {:toc}

 ---
-# Things I am currently using (as of November 2024)
+# Things I am currently using (as of December 2024)

 ## Programming Languages
 * Python - main language for ml stuff these days
 * JavaScript - occasionally for fun